cyberhck/roundguard/README.md

 By now you should be seeing some logs that indicates that the server has started.
 You should be able to fire some requests to `http://localhost:3000/reflect` (since proxy server is in port `3000`) The response header by the name `X-Backend-Server` will indicate which instance is responding to your request.
+You should also be able to go to the load balancer's /metrics endpoint which is designed to be scraped by prometheus.
+This should give us much more information on the health of the system.
+There are some alerts that are recommended to be created:
+- Any increase in `proxy_count` with the label `availability` that's set to `unavailable`, this indicates one of the service is down.
+If we get the alert, it's expected to check the logs of the load balancer, find out which instance has gone down, investigate why it's down and restore it.
+- Any latency `request_duration_milliseconds` should also be monitored.

 There are 3 configuration that you can provide using the environment variables, you can modify to your liking:
 ```bash